-Due to the small plan size, the actual spousal age difference was used.
+Due to the small plan size and the availability of data, the actual spouse age difference was used.

-Appendix D

-Methods and assumptions - Hypothetical wind-up and solvency
+Appendix D Methods and assumptions - Hypothetical wind-up and solvency

 Hypothetical Wind-up Basis

 The Canadian Institute of Actuaries requires actuaries to report the financial position of a pension plan on the assumption that the plan is wound up on the effective date of the valuation, with benefits determined on the assumption that the pension plan has neither a surplus nor a deficit.